zacpwhite/BarcodeScannerPlugin/README.md

 Changelog
 ------------------------

+**Scandit SDK Phonegap Plugin for iOS (2.1.0) and Android (1.2.0) - August 6th 2013**

+ * support for Phonegap/Cordova 3.0

+ * upgraded to Scandit SDK 3.0.4 for iOS (for details see release notes in download section of your Scandit SDK account), Android version of plugin still uses Scandit SDK 3.3.1 for Android

-Scandit SDK Phonegap Plugin 2.0.1 for iOS only - June 17th 2013**
+**Scandit SDK Phonegap Plugin 2.0.1 for iOS only - June 17th 2013**

  * upgraded to Scandit SDK 3.0.3 for iOS which is a new bug fix release (see release notes of native iOS version for details)